Misterio77/nix-starter-configs/README.md

       .#hostname` instead, and reboot.
 - Run `home-manager switch --flake .#username@hostname` to apply your home configuration.
+  - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

 And that's it, really!
 You're ready to have fun with your configurations using the latest and greatest nix3 flake-enabled command UX.